jwboelens/hugo/content/posts/2021/my-new-photoblog.md

 This turned out to be the most difficult problem: where to put the actual photos.
 My website is hosted on Github/Netlify but I didn't want my photos there, mainly because of the workflow.
 Or the lack thereof.

-I've used bunny.net as a can before and they have a image optimizer which is very cool, but costs $9.50 a month.
+I've used bunny.net as a cdn before and they have a image optimizer which is very cool, but costs $9.50 a month.
 That's too much for a simple photoblog.

 I could also use WordPress but for a simple photoblog, that was too much hassle and I knew there should be an easier way.